divyajaisansaria/Adobe-Hackathon/README.md

 After execution, the extracted `.json` files will be available in the `output/adobe-round-1a/` directory.

+### 🧠 Project Explanation

+This project offers an efficient, offline solution for extracting a structured table of contents from PDFs.
+It uses a **layout-aware, rule-based engine** to analyze document structure without relying on machine learning models, ensuring high speed and low resource usage.

+The pipeline works in several stages:

+1.  **Parsing & Feature Extraction:** It uses `pdfplumber` to extract text lines along with their visual properties (font size, boldness, spacing).
+2.  **Heading Scoring:** Lines are scored based on visual cues.
+Lines with larger fonts, bold styling, and significant spacing above them are identified as potential headings, while junk lines (like page numbers) are filtered out.
+3.  **Hierarchical Classification:** A dual-pass engine classifies headings.
+It first looks for structural patterns (e.g., `1.1`, `Section A`).
+For remaining headings, it uses a stylistic fallback, assigning levels based on font size and weight.
+4.  **JSON Output:** The final document title and hierarchical outline are saved as a structured JSON file.

 ### ⚙️ Performance & Constraints
 This model meets the following requirements: